erkules/advk8sworkshop/network.md

 * What does it means only to have namespaced Networkpolicies?

-# What do the NetworkPolicies look like?
+# What do NetworkPolicies look alike?

 ~~~